tamermint/etch-a-sketch/README.md

 - HTML

 # Instructions
- - Click on the new pad link to generate a prompt to ask how many squares per side you would like
+ - Use the slider to generate a grid i.e. for 16 you will get 16 * 16, for 20 you will get 20 * 20 grid etc.

- - Condition : the total space for the pad doesn't change so if you want 100/side, you will see really small squares
+ - Condition : the total space for the pad doesn't change so if you want 60/side(60 is the maximum :), you will see really small squares

+ - Pick ypu color - lets you pick the color from the palette

+ - Randomizer - puts random color in the grid

+ - Add Some Grey - will keep adding gray to cells and after 10 mouse drags the cells will be totally black

+ - Erase - to erase the grid

  - Etch your heart out!